MicrosoftEdge/MSEdgeExplainers/SetDefaultSinkId/explainer.md

 ### 2nd case
 A User:
 A user actively engages in online meetings using a browser communication app.
-During these meetings, the presenter embeds live PowerPoint presentations within iframes.
+During these meetings, the presenter embeds slide show presentation app within iframes.
 These embedded presentations often include crucial content from video share site.
 However, a user faces a delightful dilemma: her children are playing in the backyard, and she wants to play music for them using a Bluetooth speaker.
-To achieve this, she cleverly configures her system settings:
+To achieve this, she cleverly configures her audio output by using the new API what we propose here through the presentation web app and system settings:

 - Bluetooth Speaker: A user sets the system default audio output to the Bluetooth speaker, ensuring her children enjoy their music outdoors.

 - Computer Speaker: Simultaneously, she selects the computer speaker as the communication app’s default audio output through communication app's speaker selection UI.
-This way, she can listen to both the video share site content within the live PowerPoint page and the presenter’s voice during her online meetings.
+This way, she can listen to both the video share site content within the presentation page and the presenter’s voice during her online meetings.

 A user’s multitasking prowess ensures a harmonious blend of work, family, and entertainment!

 A developer:
-A developer: Developers of communication app can provide audio output selection UI on their top level page that enable the user to select which audio output device to use in both the top level app and all sub frames.
+A developer: Developers of communication apps can provide audio output selection UI on their top level page that enable the user to select which audio output device to use in both the top level app and all sub frames.

 ## Proposed Solution